-The following information describes and explains the significant elements of compensation awarded to, earned by, paid to, or payable to the Company's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and to the three most highly compensated executive officers, including any of its subsidiaries, other than the CEO and CFO at the end of the most recently completed financial year (the "Named Executive Officer(s)" or "NEO(s)"), excluding any executive officer whose total compensation does not exceed CAD\$150,000.
-During the fiscal year ended December 31, 2023, the Company's NEOs were: Richard Warke (Executive Chairman), Daniel Earle (President and CEO), Sunny Lowe (CFO), Jorge Fierro (VP, Exploration), and Federico Velásquez (President, Latin America).
+The following information describes and explains the significant elements of compensation awarded to, earned by, paid to, or payable to the Company's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and to the three most highly compensated executive officers, including any of its subsidiaries, other than the CEO and CFO at the end of the most recently completed financial year (the "NEO(s)"), excluding any executive officer whose total compensation does not exceed CAD\$150,000.
+During the fiscal year ended December 31, 2024, the Company's NEOs were: Richard Warke (former Executive Chairman and current Non-Executive Chairman), Daniel Earle (former President and CEO), Sunny Lowe (former CFO), Javier Toro (Chief Operating Officer ("COO")) and Federico Velásquez (former President, Latin America).

-The Board has established a Compensation Committee whose mandate is to develop and recommend compensation policies and programs to the Board with the objective of ensuring the Company is able to attract, retain and motivate executives and key personnel to develop and implement the Company's strategic goals.
-The Compensation Committee is comprised of Poonam Puri (Chair), Donald R. Taylor, and Ron Walsh.
+The Board has established a compensation committee (the "Compensation Committee") whose mandate is to develop and recommend compensation policies and programs to the Board with the objective of ensuring the Company is able to attract, retain and motivate executives and key personnel to develop and implement the Company's strategic goals.
+The Compensation Committee is comprised of Donald R. Taylor (Chair) and Rodrigo Borja.
 Members of the Compensation Committee have direct experience in executive compensation matters as directors or executives of other companies, which experience assists in evaluating the suitability of the Company's compensation practices and policies.

-In consultation with the Executive Chairman and the CEO, the Compensation Committee reviews and recommends, as required on an annual basis, the process, evaluation and determination of the various elements of compensation for the Company's executive officers.
+In consultation with the Non-Executive Chairman and the CEO, the Compensation Committee reviews and recommends, as required on an annual basis, the process, evaluation and determination of the various elements of compensation for the Company's executive officers.
 The Company is dependent on individuals with specialized skills and knowledge related to mining exploration and development of mineral prospects, corporate finance and management.
 The objective of the Compensation Committee is to assist in attracting, retaining and motivating executives and key personnel with these skills and in view of the Company's goals.
-In reviewing the compensation arrangements of the Company's requirements and market competitiveness in order to attract and retain capable and experienced personnel, reward performance and such other objectives as the Compensation Committee considers advisable.
+In reviewing the compensation arrangements of the Company's executive officers, the Compensation Committee will consider the fairness to Shareholders, the Company's requirements and market competitiveness in order to attract and retain capable and experienced personnel, reward performance and such other objectives as the Compensation Committee considers advisable.